 Step 3: Hook the CPU cooler clip to the mounting lug on one side of the retention frame.
-On the other side, push straight down on the the CPU cooler clip to hook it to the mounting lug on the retention frame.
+On the other side, push straight down on the the CPU cooler clip to

 Turn the cam handle from the left side to the right side (as the picture above shows) to lock into place.
 (Refer to your CPU cooler installation manual for instructions on installing the cooler.)